 What personal data is stored by Barium?

 By default, we only store name and email for our registered users and customers.
 However, many Barium applications can be used to process personal data.
-And for this, a client specific routine need to be setup with the help and guidance from us.
+Moreover, for this, a client-specific routine need to be set up with the help and guidance from us.

 What legal right does Barium have to collect and process personal data?

-Barium need to collect and process name and email in order to deliver the service.
-Processing is necessary for the performance of the contract to which the data subject is party.
-This is the reason why Barium do not base our processing on consent.
-But our clients can (if they want) base their collection and processing of personal data in the platform on consent.
+Barium needs to collect and process name and email to deliver the service.
+Processing is necessary for the performance of the contract to which the data subject is a party.
+This is the reason why Barium does not base our processing on consent.
+However, our clients can (if they want) base their collection and processing of personal data in the platform on consent.
 Our platform is well fit for this.

 How long do Barium keep personal data about our clients?

-We keep personal data about our clients as long we have an active business relation regulated in an agreement, or as long as we intend to create a business relation that are regulated in an agreement.
+We keep personal data about our clients as long as we have an active business relation regulated in an agreement, or as long as we intend to create a business relationship that is regulated in an agreement.

 How long do Barium process personal data our clients decide to store in our platform.

-Also note that all data will be stored stored 30 days extra after deletion in our backups before the data is deleted beyond restoration.
+Also, note that all data will be stored 30 days extra after deletion in our backups before the data is deleted beyond restoration.
 This can be good to take into consideration when communicating with registered individuals before they consent to any processing.